My eczema is my body telling me that my habits need a tuneup.

 While studies looking at probiotics to treat eczema have had mixed results, there’s a growing understanding in allergy research that probiotics and probiotic-containing food are important routes to reducing atopic disease in the Western world.

 Fermented food intake has been linked to a reduced likelihood of eczema in adults.
-Researchers also found that mothers who eat more yogurt and fermented food during pregnancy can reduce the risk of eczema in their infants.

 I’ve been making kombucha since my second year of college on the advice of a family friend.
 This introduced me to the world of fermenting, and I kept experimenting with new things from there.